openluopworld/Present/README.md

-# Serpent

-C++实现Serpent。

-参考资料
-《PRESENT： An Ultra-Lightweight Block Cipher》
+# [Serpent A Proposal for the Advanced Encryption Standard]

+This code is from linux kernel.

-《Serpent A Proposal for the Advanced Encryption Standard》 《Speeding up Serpent》
+  [Serpent A Proposal for the Advanced Encryption Standard]:<http://www.cl.cam.ac.uk/~rja14/Papers/serpent.pdf>